-Principle 2: The policy and legal framework for a professional and coherent public service is established and applied in practice; the institutional set-up enables consistent and effective human resource management practices across the public service.
+Principle 2: The policy and legal frameworks for a professional and coherent public service are established and applied in practice; the institutional set-up enables consistent and effective human resource management practices across the public service.

-- 1. There is a defined policy in the framework of the relevant strategies (e.g. government programme, public administration reform strategy) for public service development, with clear and coherent measures in place to support its implementation. - 2.
-Primary and secondary public service legislation is in line with the administrative law principles: reliability and predictability (legal certainty), openness and transparency, accountability, efficiency and effectiveness. - 3.
-The general provisions of the public service law are applicable to the special types of public service (e.g. police, prison, defence, foreign service) and staff of the constitutional bodies, or the general provisions and principles of the laws of the special types of public service and constitutional bodies are principally similar to the general provisions of the public service law. - 4.
+- 1. There is a defined policy for public service development in the framework of the relevant strategies (e.g. government programme, public administration reform strategy), with clear and coherent measures in place to support its implementation. - 2.
+Primary and secondary public service legislation ensures transparency, openness, accountability, efficiency and effectiveness. - 3.
+The general provisions of the public service law are applicable to special types of public service (e.g. police, prison, defence, foreign service) and staff of the constitutional bodies, or the general provisions and principles of the laws of the special types of public service and constitutional bodies are principally similar to the general provisions of the public service law. - 4.
 The degree of regulation in the primary and secondary legislation is adequately balanced to allow flexibility and ensure stability of the public service. - 5.
-Public service policy, and primary and secondary legislation enacting it, are applied in practice. - 6.
-Political responsibility for the public service is clearly established. - 7.
-A central co-ordination unit, sufficiently empowered and capable of leading, supporting and monitoring the implementation of the values, policy and legal framework of the public service is in place. - 8.
-A human resource management information system to support the strategic workforce planning, management and monitoring of human resource management practices in the public service is in

-- place, including correct and complete data at the level of the entire public service, organisation and individual public servant28 required by the legislation and enabling statistical information at a given date.
-This system interacts electronically with other national databases to avoid duplication of data gathering. - 9.
-Professional and consistent human resource management services are ensured across the public service by sufficient capacity to manage the workforce and implement the public service legislation. - 10.
-Independent oversight of the public service is ensured.
+Political responsibility for the public service is clearly established. - A central co-ordination unit, sufficiently empowered and capable of leading, supporting and monitoring the implementation of the values, policy and legal framework of the public service is in place. - 7.
+A HRM information system to support the strategic workforce planning, management and monitoring of HRM practices in the public service is in place, including correct and complete data at the levels of the entire public service institutions and individual public servants, as required by the legislation, and enabling statistical information to be provided at a given date.
+This system interacts electronically with other national databases to avoid duplication of data gathering. - 8.
+Professional and consistent HRM services are ensured across the public service by sufficient capacity to manage the workforce and implement the public service legislation.

-The methods used are a qualitative assessment based on an analysis of policy documents, primary and secondary legislation, interviews with key persons and data collected through data collection sheets, interviews and other relevant documents to assess the objectives, measures and implementation of the established public service policies:
+The method used is qualitative assessments, based on analysis of policy documents, primary and secondary legislation, interviews and other relevant documents, to assess the objectives, measures and implementation of the established public service policies:

-- Analyse relevant policies, e.g. the government programme, national development strategy, public administration reform (PAR) strategy, public/civil service strategy anti-corruption strategy, as well as their action plans and implementation reports. - Analyse the primary and secondary public service legislation to verify to what extent the established legal framework is in line with the administrative law values and covers all aspects relevant to the employment relations of public servants and management of public service. - Analyse the drafts of the primary and secondary legislation or drafts of the amendments to the primary and secondary legislation in the final phase of parliamentary or governmental proceedings. - Analyse the codes of conduct and guidelines on public service values and behaviour. - Analyse the annual reports of the central co-ordination unit for civil service, CSC or equivalent and ombudsman, as well as other relevant reports or documents. - Practical inspection of the human resource management information system (HRMIS). - Conduct complementary interviews with the key persons, including from a representative sample of administrative bodies, and analyse other relevant documents and data to assess the application of the legal framework in practice.
+- Analyse relevant policies (e.g. the government programme, national development strategy, public administration reform (PAR) strategy, public/civil service strategy and anti-corruption strategy) as well as their action plans and implementation reports. - Analyse the primary and secondary public service legislation to verify to what extent the established legal framework is in line with the administrative law values and covers all aspects relevant to the employment relations of public servants and management of the public service. - Analyse drafts of the primary and secondary legislation or drafts of amendments to the primary and secondary legislation, in the final phase of parliamentary or governmental proceedings. - Analyse the codes of conduct and guidelines on public service values and behaviour. - Analyse the annual reports of the central co-ordination unit for civil service, the CSC or equivalent and ombudsman, as well as other relevant reports or documents. - Practical inspection of the human resource management information system (HRMIS). - Conduct complementary interviews with key persons, including those from a representative sample of administrative bodies, and analyse other relevant documents and data to assess the application of the legal framework in practice.